Sharesale

 Date:

-A new suggests that bacon causes cancer
+A new World Health Organization study suggests that bacon causes cancer

-Because Oreos and pizza are already more addictive than cocaine, a report released by the World Health Organization has just classified bacon and other processed meats like sausage and pastrami as “carcinogenic to humans.”
+Because Oreos and pizza are already more addictive than cocaine, a report released by the World Health Organization today has just classified bacon and other processed meats like sausage and pastrami as “carcinogenic to humans.”
 Which means processed meats are just as cancerous as cigarettes, arsenic and asbestos.

 According to the report, WHO says red meats such as beef, pork, lamb and veal are “probably carcinogenic” to people.